 2) Location, Location, Location

 Location is everything and you want to make sure you choose the right town or village for you.
 On the east coast, you'll find Douglas, Laxey and Onchan, which is the largest residential area on the Island with short commute times and regular public transport.
-You'll find the south boasts some of the best beaches and scenic spots around the old fishing towns of Port Erin and Port St Mary and Castletown.
-The growing town of Peel on the west coast of the Island boasts some of the most idyllic sunsets and new contemporary style housing estates properties on offer.
-In the north of the Island there are smaller villages outside of the town of Ramsey, such as, Kirk Michael, Jurby, Andreas and Bride, which are perfect if you enjoy the quieter life.
+You'll find the south is home to some of the best beaches and scenic spots, with residential areas based around the old fishing towns of Port Erin, Port St Mary and Castletown.
+The growing town of Peel on the west coast of the Island boasts some of the most idyllic sunsets and newly developed estates have plenty of contemporary properties on offer.
+In the north of the Island there are smaller villages outside of the town of Ramsey, such as Kirk Michael, Jurby, Andreas and Bride, which are perfect if you are looking for a quieter, more rural property.

 3) Local estate agents

 Worried you won't find the property you had in mind?
-With many estate agents based in the Isle of Man and the number of house sales at over 900 a year, the Island's local estate agents are here to help you on your relocation journey and want to make sure you find your dream home.
-The Isle of Man uses the same 1979 Estate Agents legislative act as the UK, so if you've bought a house in the UK previously the system works the same here too!
+With many estate agents based in the Isle of Man and the number of house sales at over 900 a year, there is plenty of help available to ensure you find your dream home.
+The Isle of Man uses the same 1979 Estate Agents legislative act as the UK, so if you've bought a house in the UK previously, the system works the same here too.

 4) Take the scenic route home

 At 33 miles long and 13 miles wide, you are never too far from home on the Isle of Man - in fact, the average commute time is just 20 minutes!
 Many residents choose to walk or cycle to work and enjoy the active lifestyle the Island has to offer, but if you are planning on bringing or purchasing a car, take a read of our guide to driving here.

 5) Prepare for moving day